miketrebilcock/js-gpiozero/README.md

 It's early days and a work in progress!

 ##Using
-First of all we need to be running the latest version of nodejs.
+First of all we need to be running the latest version of nodejs (at least v7).
 The following command updates the Debian apt package repository to include the NodeSource packages

 ```bash
 $curl -sL https://deb.nodesource.com/setup_7.x | sudo -E bash -